jmielkeway/ccos4rbpi_volume0/chapter10/write.md

 If the `struct file`'s open call was successful, the folder map is updated with the reference.
 The file descriptor bit in the `openmap` is toggled on, and the value of the `next` file descriptor is setup for the next call to `do_open`.

 The `do_open` function can be wrapped in a system call to allow for user space processes to access the general purpose file descriptors we have allocated.
 In this volume, the `open` system call is left unimplemented.
-The `do_open` functionality is put to use in the `startup_user` function is [arch/arm64/board/raspberry-pi-4/user.c](code0/arch/arm64/board/raspberry-pi-4/user.c):
+The `do_open` functionality is put to use in the `startup_user` function in [arch/arm64/board/raspberry-pi-4/user.c](code0/arch/arm64/board/raspberry-pi-4/user.c):

 ```C
 extern long do_exec(int (*user_function)(void), int init);